Problem

 The script below allows you to rebuild indexes for all databases and all tables within a database.
 This could be further tweaked to handle only indexes that need maintenance based on fragmentation levels as well as then doing either an index reorg or an index rebuild.

 The script uses two cursors, one for the databases and another for the tables, within the database.
+These could be easily changed to while loops if you don’t want to use cursors.

-Rebuild All Indexes in all Databases for a SQL Server Instance
+Rebuild All Indexes in all Databases Script

-The below script will rebuild all indexes for all databases for versions SQL Server 2005 through SQL Server 2022.
+The below script will rebuild all indexes for all databases for versions SQL Server 2005 through SQL Server 2025.

 Because we need to change from database to database, we need to create dynamic SQL code for the queries.
 The code uses master.sys.databases to get a list of databases, as well as check the status for the database, to make sure we are working with databases that are online.
 This also uses INFORMATION_SCHEMA.TABLES to get a list of user tables in the database.